ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

     example_constant_1: float = -1.27
     """Details of source of constant and its units."""

-    example_constant_2: float = 5.4
+    example_constant_2: ClassVar[float] = 5.4
-    """Details of source of constant and its units."""
+    """A non-configurable global constants, with details and units."""
 ```

 ## Defining the new model class